 A general examination, often called the "preliminary examination" is required of all applicants for the degrees of doctor of philosophy.
-It consists of written and oral testing by the student's advisory committee or by an examination committee designated by the student's academic program, in the student's major and minor.
+The student is responsible for initiating the process of the general examination.
+This examination is normally held after completion of all required coursework, and it consists of written and oral testing by the student's advisory committee.
+The primary purpose of the general examination is to assess the student's understanding of the broad body of knowledge in the field of hospitality and tourism.
+The examination also affords the advisory committee an opportunity to review the student's proposed research and understanding of research methods and literature in the area of emphasis of the student.